Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Enable the block public access setting for Amazon EMR at the account level before any EMR cluster is created.
 - [ ] Use AWS WAF to block public internet access to the EMR clusters across the board.

-### A financial company uses Amazon S3 as its data lake and has set up a data warehouse using a multi-node Amazon Redshift cluster.
-The data files in the data lake are organized in folders based on the data source of each data file.
-All the data files are loaded to one table in the Amazon Redshift cluster using a separate COPY command for each data file location.
-With this approach, loading all the data files into Amazon Redshift takes a long time to complete.
-Users want a faster solution with little or no increase in cost while maintaining the segregation of the data files in the S3 data lake.
-Which solution meets these requirements?

-- [x] Use Amazon EMR to copy all the data files into one folder and issue a COPY command to load the data into Amazon Redshift.
-- [ ] Load all the data files in parallel to Amazon Aurora, and run an AWS Glue job to load the data into Amazon Redshift.
-- [ ] Use an AWS Glue job to copy all the data files into one folder and issue a COPY command to load the data into Amazon Redshift.
-- [ ] Create a manifest file that contains the data file locations and issue a COPY command to load the data into Amazon Redshift.

 ### A technology company is creating a dashboard that will visualize and analyze time-sensitive data.
 The data will come in through Amazon Kinesis Data Firehose with the butter interval set to 60 seconds.
 The dashboard must support near-real-time data.
 Which visualization solution will meet these requirements?

 - [x] Select Amazon OpenSearch Service (Amazon Elasticsearch Service) as the endpoint for Kinesis Data Firehose.
 Set up an OpenSearch Dashboards (Kibana) using the data in Amazon OpenSearch Service (Amazon ES) with the desired analyses and visualizations.
 - [ ] Select Amazon S3 as the endpoint for Kinesis Data Firehose.
 Read data into an Amazon SageMaker Jupyter notebook and carry out the desired analyses and visualizations.
 - [ ] Select Amazon Redshift as the endpoint for Kinesis Data Firehose.
 Connect Amazon QuickSight with SPICE to Amazon Redshift to create the desired analyses and visualizations.
 - [ ] Select Amazon S3 as the endpoint for Kinesis Data Firehose.
 Use AWS Glue to catalog the data and Amazon Athena to query it.
 Connect Amazon QuickSight with SPICE to Athena to create the desired analyses and visualizations.

-### A media company has been performing analytics on log data generated by its applications.
-There has been a recent increase in the number of concurrent analytics jobs running, and the overall performance of existing jobs is decreasing as the number of new jobs is increasing.
-The partitioned data is stored in Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA) and the analytic processing is performed on Amazon EMR clusters using the EMR File System (EMRFS) with consistent view enabled.
-A data analyst has determined that it is taking longer for the EMR task nodes to list objects in Amazon S3.
-Which action would MOST likely increase the performance of accessing log data in Amazon S3?

-- [ ] Use a hash function to create a random string and add that to the beginning of the object prefixes when storing the log data in Amazon S3.
-- [ ] Use a lifecycle policy to change the S3 storage class to S3 Standard for the log data.
-- [ ] Increase the read capacity units (RCUs) for the shared Amazon DynamoDB table.
-- [x] Redeploy the EMR clusters that are running slowly to a different Availability Zone.

-### A company has developed several AWS Glue jobs to validate and transform its data from Amazon S3 and load it into Amazon RDS for MySQL in batches once every day.
-The ETL jobs read the S3 data using a DynamicFrame.
-Currently, the ETL developers are experiencing challenges in processing only the incremental data on every run, as the AWS Glue job processes all the S3 input data on each run.
-Which approach would allow the developers to solve the issue with minimal coding effort?

-- [ ] Have the ETL jobs read the data from Amazon S3 using a DataFrame.
-- [ ] Enable job bookmarks on the AWS Glue jobs.
-- [ ] Create custom logic on the ETL jobs to track the processed S3 objects.
-- [x] Have the ETL jobs delete the processed objects or data from Amazon S3 after each run.

-### A mortgage company has a microservice for accepting payments.
-This microservice uses the Amazon DynamoDB encryption client with AWS KMS managed keys to encrypt the sensitive data before writing the data to DynamoDB.
-The finance team should be able to load this data into Amazon Redshift and aggregate the values within the sensitive fields.
-The Amazon Redshift cluster is shared with other data analysts from different business units.
-Which steps should a data analyst take to accomplish this task efficiently and securely?

-- [ ] Create an AWS Lambda function to process the DynamoDB stream.
-Decrypt the sensitive data using the same KMS key.
-Save the output to a restricted S3 bucket for the finance team.
-Create a finance table in Amazon Redshift that is accessible to the finance team only.
-Use the COPY command to load the data from Amazon S3 to the finance table.
-- [x] Create an AWS Lambda function to process the DynamoDB stream.
-Save the output to a restricted S3 bucket for the finance team.
-Create a finance table in Amazon Redshift that is accessible to the finance team only.
-Use the COPY command with the IAM role that has access to the KMS key to load the data from S3 to the finance table.
-- [ ] Create an Amazon EMR cluster with an EMR_EC2_DefaultRole role that has access to the KMS key.
-Create Apache Hive tables that reference the data stored in DynamoDB and the finance table in Amazon Redshift.
-In Hive, select the data from DynamoDB and then insert the output to the finance table in Amazon Redshift.
-- [ ] Create an Amazon EMR cluster.
-Create Apache Hive tables that reference the data stored in DynamoDB.
-Insert the output to the restricted Amazon S3 bucket for the finance team.
-Use the COPY command with the IAM role that has access to the KMS key to load the data from Amazon S3 to the finance table in Amazon Redshift.

-### A company is building a data lake and needs to ingest data from a relational database that has time-series data.
-The company wants to use managed services to accomplish this.
-The process needs to be scheduled daily and bring incremental data only from the source into Amazon S3.
-What is the MOST cost-effective approach to meet these requirements?

-- [ ] Use AWS Glue to connect to the data source using JDBC Drivers.
-Ingest incremental records only using job bookmarks.
-- [x] Use AWS Glue to connect to the data source using JDBC Drivers.
-Store the last updated key in an Amazon DynamoDB table and ingest the data using the updated key as a filter.
-- [ ] Use AWS Glue to connect to the data source using JDBC Drivers and ingest the entire dataset.
-Use appropriate Apache Spark libraries to compare the dataset, and find the delta.
-- [ ] Use AWS Glue to connect to the data source using JDBC Drivers and ingest the full data.
-Use AWS DataSync to ensure the delta only is written into Amazon S3.

 ### An Amazon Redshift database contains sensitive user data.
 Logging is necessary to meet compliance requirements.
 The logs must contain database authentication attempts, connections, and disconnections.
 The logs must also contain each query run against the database and record which database user ran each query.
 Which steps will create the required logs?